Disappearance of Brandon Swanson: Theories

-While the trail followed by one of the dogs went to the Yellow Medicine, and despite her son's last known words, Annette Swanson does not think he drowned there.
+While the trail followed by one of the dogs went to the Yellow Medicine River, and despite her son's last known words, Annette Swanson does not think he drowned there.
 After following the scent to the water, that dog continued up across the other side, and along that riverbank to another gravel road, where it continued north towards the Yellow Medicine County line and ended.
 "There really is nothing to indicate that he's in the river," she told CNN.
 Brian Swanson also recalls that, any alcohol his son had consumed earlier in the evening notwithstanding, he did not seem disoriented or confused during their phone conversations.

-If Swanson is still alive, there are other possibilities although they appear remote.
+If Swanson is still alive, there are other possibilities, although they appear remote.
 He could have intentionally disappeared, but his parents do not believe he would have done that.
 Vizecky said he could not rule out foul play, even though there was no evidence of it. "[S]omeone [could have been] in the shadows, and they got him that way," he speculated.